 Now, if one such topic gain views, people jump on to such topics to make similar videos.
 And when a lie is told long enough, and loud enough, people start considering it as the truth.

-Remember, bullshit stinks.
+Remember, ‘shit stinks’.
 That’s why it’s different.
 Therefore, just because someone is saying something different doesn’t mean, its correct.
 It’s just different.

-Every day people are being bombarded with information to go hungry and avoid certain foods, if they want to lose weight and get fit.
+Every day people are being bombarded with information on foods which are to be avoided, if they want to lose weight and get fit.

-So I checked on social media, for the information on being hungry and foods to be avoided during weight loss, and believe me, you will start understanding the relevance of the title of this article, once you go through the recommendations.
+So I checked on social media, for the information on foods to be avoided during weight loss, and believe me, you will start understanding the relevance of the title of this article, once you go through the recommendations.

 Of the many recommendations, some are common sense recommendations like avoiding junk food, sugary beverages, fried and processed foods.